Take the plunge

 Sin is eradicated in Christ

-Perhaps as a child you were given the idea by the adults around you that God sits enthroned above us as a severe judge, weighing our every action, ready to punish us if we don't do everything percent right, and us that To open heaven's gate, we should be able to do it.
-However, the gospel gives us the good news that God is not a strict judge at all: We have to orientate ourselves entirely on the image of Jesus.
-Jesus – the Bible tells us – is the perfect image of God in human eyes (“likeness of his nature”, Hebrews 1,3).
+Perhaps in your childhood, the adults around you instilled in you the idea that God sits enthroned above us as a strict judge, that he carefully weighs every single one of our actions, ready to punish us if we don't do everything perfectly, and to open the gates of heaven for us should we succeed.
+But the Gospel now conveys the good news that God is not a strict judge at all: We must orient ourselves entirely toward the image of Jesus.
+Jesus—the Bible tells us—is, to our human eyes, the perfect image of God ("the image of his being," Hebr 1,3).
 In him God has "deigned" to come to us as one of us to show us exactly who he is, how he acts, with whom he associates and why; in him we recognize God, he IS God, and the office of judge is placed in his hands.

 Justice from God